 #18: Pastel Pink and Blue Color Melt

 If you’re looking for a trendy way to show off your pastels, ask for a color block for your frontal area.
 Add a color melt on the rest of your hair.
 A color melt is two colors blended at their meeting point.
 A color block around your face is perfect for isolating a color and giving the appearance of a money piece.

 The peachy-pink pastel long hair is a to-die-for hairstyle.
 To achieve the perfect canvas, however, your hair needs to be pre-lightened and then toned.
 Then, a direct dye should be applied.
 With my years of experience, you may have to compromise the exact shade to keep the integrity of your hair.
 Don’t forget to use the right hair cosmetics at home, like Olaplex.

 Pastel coral is the perfect peachy gradient.
 To get this look, ask your colorist to lighten your hair completely solid with a pastel coral overlay.

-Hot pink pastel hair is perfect for women who want to change up their blonde and add some color temporarily.
+Hot pink pastel hair is perfect for women wanting to change their blonde and add some color temporarily.
 This pastel tone tends to fade back to blonde quickly.
-To get this look, ask your colorist for a solid blonde with a pastel pink overlay.
+Ask your colorist for a solid blonde with a pastel pink overlay for this look.

 Rose gold pastel is a versatile hair hue that complements neutral and warmer skin tones.
-For people with richer shades of hair color, they should be pre-lightened to see it at its truest hue.
+People with richer shades of hair color should be pre-lightened to see it at its truest hue.
 To maintain this color, find a rose gold color conditioner.